KKoovalsky/Jeff/firmware/docs/architecture.md

 and the current one.

 The distortion has a parameter, which is a **Threshold** in range (0;1), which defines the effect's intensity.
-The lower the threshold the intensity is higher.
+The lower the threshold the higher the intensity.
 The threshold corresponds to the place on the signal peak where the signal should be sheared.

 Then, for each window: